Property ManagementDiscover the secrets of successful property management.

 6. Move-In Inspection and Security Deposit

-Before a tenant moves in, property managers conduct a thorough inspection of the property to document its condition.
+Before a tenant moves in, property managers check the property carefully.

 What Are Some Common Maintenance Issues That Property Managers Often Identify During Inspections?